 When a product failed to protect its user in this test, the chances are the attack used an exploit.
 Most products handled web downloads very effectively.
-Targeted attacks caused some problems but one product (Microsoft's) really struggled with the latest exploit kits out on the web.
+Targeted attacks caused the most problems, but one product (Microsoft's) struggled with the latest exploit kits out on the web.

-Sophos Endpoint Protection and Kaspersky Endpoint Security blocked all of the public and targeted attacks.
+Sophos Endpoint Protection and Kaspersky Small Office Security blocked all of the public and targeted attacks.
 They also allowed 100 per cent of the legitimate software and websites.
 Both products achieved the rare privilege of a 100 per cent total accuracy rating.